-Mineral exploration work on and around the AurMac Property has been active since the early 1900's, however most work prior to the 1980's was focused on Keno Hill style Pb-Zn-Ag mineralization.
+Mineral exploration work on and around the AurMac Property has been active since the early 1900's, however, most work prior to the 1980's was focused on Keno Hill style Pb-Zn-Ag mineralization.
 The potential for gold mineralization was first recognized in 1981 when anomalous tungsten-gold mineralization was documented in drill core at the Airstrip Zone while targeting a Keno Hill style Pb-Zn-Ag vein.
-Exploration for gold through the 1980's, 1990's and into the early 2000's consisted of a blend of extensive soil and rock geochemical surveys, airborne and ground-based geophysical surveys, diamond drilling, reverse circulation drilling and bulldozer trenching (that resulted in the discovery of bedrock mineralization at the Airstrip Zone, Powerline Zone and Aurex Hill Zones).
-Since Banyan Gold Corp. optioned the property in 2017, the Company has conducted geophysical surveys, soil geochemical sampling, excavator trenching, and diamond drilling in 2017 through to 2022.
-This work has refined and enhanced the mineralization model at the Airstrip, Powerline and Aurex Hill Zones as well as outlined a new exploration model for the entirety of the AurMac Property.
+Exploration for gold through the 1980's, 1990's and into the early 2000's consisted of a blend of extensive soil and rock geochemical surveys, airborne and ground-based geophysical surveys, diamond drilling, reverse circulation drilling and bulldozer trenching (that resulted in the discovery of bedrock mineralization at the Airstrip Zone and Powerline Zone).
+Since Banyan optioned the property in 2017, the Company has conducted geophysical surveys, soil geochemical sampling, excavator trenching, and diamond drilling.
+This work has refined and enhanced the mineralization model at the Airstrip, Powerline and Aurex Hill Zones, as well as outlined a new exploration model for the entirety of the AurMac Property.